tektutor/devops-dec-2023/Day1/README.md

 Life cycle is a combination many Maven Phases, each Maven Phase invokes one or more Maven Plugins, each Plugin has one more goals.

+Maven life-cycle is a sequence of many maven phases executed from top to bottom order.
+For those phases some plugins are configured, the respective plugin goals will be invoked.

 Maven supports 3 types of Life cycle
 1. default
 2. clean